Real estate crowdfunding profitability

 From the eyes of the government and other tax payers, this action is fully justified.
 However, lack of investment protection makes real estate crowdfunding an investment that is more similar to an investment in the stock market.

 In the case of a bankruptcy of a real estate developer, which received funding through a crowdfunding platform, the crowdfunding investors will not necessarily be able to get their investment back.
-This condition presents a serious consideration to think of, before investing in real estate by crowdfunding.
+This condition presents a serious consideration to think of, before crowdfunding for a real estate investment.

 The performance of a real estate crowdfunding investment will highly correlate with the performance of the housing market.